-The club announced on Monday afternoon that Clotet will be leaving the club at the end of the season, as he looks to “explore other coaching opportunities” after spending one year in charge of Blues.
+Blues announced on Mondsy afternoon that Clotet would be leaving his role as head coach at the end of the season, after spending one year in charge of the West Midlands side.

 Can you get full marks on this Birmingham City higher or lower quiz?

 As well as hoping to end the season on a high, Birmingham will now be identifying potential replacements for Clotet in preparation for what they hope will be a positive 2020/21 campaign.

 But speaking to Birmingham Live, former Blues striker Kevin Phillips has confirmed that he is interested in the managerial role at St. Andrew’s.

 The 46-year-old is no stranger to the St. Andrew’s faithful, having played for Blues over 80 times between 2008 and 2011, scoring 22 goals in the process.

 Phillips has had experience of coaching in the Championship with Leicester City, Derby County and more recently, at Stoke City with Gary Rowett.